Date Printing on Packaging Film: Best Practices

 If the optimum ink state is not maintained, the inside of the head may become dirty, and print quality may deteriorate.

-The MK-G Series from KEYENCE takes this further with the ability to sense ink viscosity and environmental conditions in real time and adapt accordingly.
-Whether the production line is cold and dry or warm and humid, the print remains stable.
+The advanced MK-G Series from KEYENCE takes this further with the ability to monitor ink viscosity and environmental conditions in real time and adapt accordingly to maintain stable print quality.
+This ensures consistent marking whether the production area is cold, dry, warm or humid.
 Printhead distance can vary without sacrificing clarity, and cleaning cycles are automatic, triggered by actual need, not fixed intervals.
-For production teams, that means more consistent uptime with fewer manual resets.
+Supporting more consistent uptime and reducing manual intervention.

 Less-than-optimal state of particles